katmore/imdb-parse/README.md

 This project does not contain any code that uses imdb web services, apis, etc. It can only get information from a static file.

-imdb/amazon information copyright notice:
+IMDb/Amazon information copyright notice:

 WARNING - WARNING - WARNING: The information contained in the Alternative Interfaces files is NOT free.
-The fact you may store data derived from the files on your own systems (in your own database server, etc) does not change the fact that IMDb/Amazon OWNS that data.
-IMDb/Amazon has very specified a narrow range of public uses which are allowed.
+The fact you may store data derived from the files on your own systems (in your own database server, etc) does not change the fact that IMDb OWNS that data.
+IMDb has specified a narrow range of uses which are allowed.
 The following statement comes from the Alternative Interfaces webpage:

 Please refer to the copyright/license information listed in each file for instructions on allowed usage.
 The data is NOT FREE although it may be used for free in specific circumstances. http://www.imdb.com/Copyright